rajeshnaroth/tictactoe/README.md

 # tictactoe
-A simple tic tac toe game using react/redux and bootstrap
+A simple, responsive tic tac toe game using react/redux and bootstrap

 ##Step 1: First, you will need to install node, npm and webpack
 Install node from https://nodejs.org This will also install npm